commercetools/k8s-charts/charts/sftp/README.md

 Given that you are in the current kubernetes configuration directory (where [Chart.yaml](Chart.yaml) and [templates/](templates/) are located).
-Commands are relative to this directory.
+Note that, following commands are relative to the working directory:

 Execute following helm command to create SFTP service: